 Most OECD and G20 countries have been engaged in the OECD’s work, and many other countries are either fully engaged or watching developments closely.
 Each government will have to determine how the guidance will affect existing rules, and then undertake the lengthy process of proposing, debating and enacting domestic tax changes.
 In some countries, years may pass before reforms become law.

 The series first launched in 2014 and continues to be updated as developments evolve.
-The latest EMA edition launched in November 2015, the Americas edition launched in February 2016 and the Asia Pacific region publication was released in May 2016.
+The latest European edition launched in September 2016, the Americas edition launched in February 2016 and the Asia Pacific region publication was released in May 2016.

 Even though the OECD BEPS Action Plan Final Reports were only published on 5 October 2015, many countries are already changing their tax legislation or administration in response.